 The existence part of Theorem 8 relies on the possibilities of threatening the incumbent of not confirming her in office if she shirks.
 It requires beliefs to be correlated outside of the equilibrium path9.
 It is like electors, when deceptioned by elected officials had doubt on optimality of their past actions and were seriously tempted to give rationally the support to the challenger.
 If they was wrong about one candidate why should not they be wrong about the other one, too?
 In any case in the real world electoral disappointment does have an effect on electors.
 The model we presented does not capture this aspect because the idiosyncratic shocks defining median voter exact position is independent across periods and uncorrelated to actions.
 But electoral disappointment can be introduced as a shift of voters distribution, correlated with the degree of electoral fulfillment.
-To make things simple as possible assume that median voter distribution is shifted to left in the case of an R incumbent, or to the right in the case of an L incumbent of a fix factor x > 0, if the elected officer deviates from the expected policy(ies)10.
+To make things simple as possible assume that median voter distribution is shifted to left in the case of an R incumbent, or to the right in the case of an L incumbent of a fix factor x>0, if the elected officer deviates from the expected policy(ies)10.
 The reader can easily verify that the claim of Theorem 8 holds even if we impose electors' beliefs about the two candidates to be independent.
-More precisely, if $x \ge D - \frac{D^2 - \int_0^D \beta f(\beta) d\beta}{D + \int_0^D \beta f(\beta) d\beta}$ the k_0, k_1, k_2 found in the proof of the result would stay the same11.
-Otherwise their value would be larger as it would harder to induce extremists not to pool in campaign We conjecture that a similar result can be obtained also through a shock which is continuously dependent from the distance between expected policy and implemented one.
+More precisely, if $x \geq D - \frac{D^2 - \int_0^D \beta f(\beta) d\beta}{D + \int_0^D \beta f(\beta) d\beta}$ the k_0, k_1, k_2 found in the proof of the result would stay the same11.
+Otherwise their value would be larger as it would harder to induce extremists not to pool in campaign.
+We conjecture that a similar result can be obtained also through a shock which is continuously dependent from the distance between expected policy and implemented one.
+The MD1 refinement applies only to zero probabilities policies.
+It is strong $^{^9\}mathrm{Which}$ is allowed by our definition of equilibrium.